fastlane-queue/fastlane/docs/api.md

 If the database contains a task with the provided `task_id`, it will be used.
 Otherwise, a new task with the provided `task_id` will be created.

-The response includes `IDs` that can be used to track the Job execution, as well as the task and job URLs to get further details.
+The response includes `IDs` that can be used to track the Taks, Job  and Job Execution, as well as the the respective URLs to get further details.

 The `queueJobId` key is the ID in the [RQ](http://python-rq.org/) queue and should not be very relevant for users of [fastlane](https://github.com/heynemann/fastlane).

+If the execution for the enqueued job is delayed (CRON or scheduled job), then the execution ID and URL will be null.
+The owner of the job must poll the job details URL later on to retrieve the execution id.

 ## API - Get all tasks